-When you contract with Dreiym to conduct your cathodic protection inspections and potential surveys, we take a direct and simple approach.
+When you contract with Dreiym to conduct your pipeline cathodic protection surveys, we take a direct and simple approach.
 You won’t find a young and overworked representative from a large company, who must report back to his management before any work can be done.
 You will receive the expertise of a certified NACE cathodic protection specialist and registered professional engineer, on site, the first time, for every CP survey.

 Trust it to Us

 We send engineers to personally supervise all cathodic protection testing and surveys under their control.

 Ready to Troubleshoot.

 - Annual and regulatory – Follow the required annual and regulatory surveys for your industry.